Michael Silvestro: Aviation career

 Silvestro began his aviation career at Flight Options in 2000, which his former Notre Dame roommate Kenn Ricci had founded in 1998.
 Silvestro served Flight Options as Vice President of Sales and Marketing from 2000 to 2005, helping to pioneer the company's approach of selling fractional shares in refurbished as well as new aircraft.
 During his tenure, he helped to build Flight Options into the industry's second-ranked company, with more than 200 aircraft and several thousand fractional and jet card customers.

 Silvestro, who holds a private pilot's license, left Flight Options after Raytheon Travel Air's investment that ultimately led to its acquiring majority control of the company.
-Silvestro held a senior position with fractional provider CitationShares from 2005-08.
+Silvestro held a senior position with fractional provider CitationShares from 2005 to 2008.

-Silvestro returned to Flight Options as CEO in 2008 after its acquisition by Directional Aviation, and helped to lead its recovery after the recession of 2008-09.
+Silvestro returned to Flight Options as CEO in 2008 after its acquisition by Directional Aviation, and helped to lead its recovery after the recession of 2008–09.
 Flight Options saw a 467 percent increase in fractional jet sales and a 46 percent increase in jet card sales during the first quarter of 2011, compared to the same period in the previous year, part of four consecutive years of improved financial results.
 In 2012, Flight Options saw sales increase 30 percent year over year, with a 70 percent increase in sales to owners who left a competing brand.

-During 2009-12, Silvestro also helped modernize the Flight Options fleet with a mix of new and refurbished aircraft.
+During 2009–12, Silvestro also helped modernize the Flight Options fleet with a mix of new and refurbished aircraft.
 In 2011, Flight Options received delivery of more business jets than any operator worldwide.
 These included such innovative planes as the Embraer Phenom 300 executive jet, making Flight Options the first fractional provider in the world to offer that aircraft.
 It also included the Nextant Aerospace 400XT, the world's first completely remanufactured business jet.

 During a period in which financing was difficult to obtain, Silvestro also pioneered innovative approaches to funding aircraft purchases, contributing to the team that assembled the Banco Nacional de Desenvolvimento Econômico e Social (BNDES) financing for the Phenom 300, which was named Corporate Jet Investor Deal of the Year in 2012.